 Despite the high price tag of the Roadster and its other luxury models, the success of these models will help this direct to consumer auto maker deliver even more value and lower prices to the larger pool of consumers who eagerly await the Model 3 and future entry level models in the Tesla family.

 The fuel savings with Tesla is substantial, and the Model S and X come with a 4 year, 50,000-mile warranty on the engine and battery, with extended services warranties available.
 The primary concern about electric vehicles is whether there are enough charging stations available for long trips (otherwise known as “range anxiety”), but one look at Tesla’s interactive map will eliminate that fear.
 As of October 2017, Tesla had finished installation of nearly 7,000 charging stations, using another ingenious business model to encourage businesses to actually pay to host multiple charging stations.

-Tesla has enabled an entirely clean energy lifestyle, with products to capture solar energy with your home, and charge your car with it.
-Through its energy division (SolarCity), Tesla offers a solar roof for your home as well as traditional solar panels and energy storage products like the Powerwall.
-While solar energy isn’t currently a No Middleman category, the solar roof is an intriguing product to mention, because Tesla claims it can pay for itself in energy savings and tax credits, over the course of 30 years.
+Additionally, Tesla has enabled an entirely new lifestyle built around clean energy—a full range of products to capture solar energy with your home, and then charge your car and power your home with that energy.
+Through its energy division SolarCity, Tesla offers a solar roof for your home as well as traditional solar panels and energy storage products like the Powerwall.
+The solar roof is an intriguing product, because Tesla claims the roof can pay for itself in energy savings and tax credits, over the course of 30 years.